Hendrix-CS/csci235/modules/publications.md

 * Let the robot run for 60 seconds.
   * How often does it successfully avoid hitting obstacles?
   * How often, and in what circumstances, does it hit obstacles anyway?
 * Based on your observations, devise two variations of your policy.
-A variation might involve different thresholds for IR values, using different IR sensors in different ways, and so forth.
+A variation might involve different thresholds for IR values, using different IR sensors in different ways, different motor speeds, and so forth.
 * Run the robot with each variation for 60 seconds from the same starting point.
 Then answer the following questions for each policy variation:
   * How did it perform in comparison with your original policy?